Connectivity

 - Examples:

-Note: Permissions are role-based, subject permissions applied to the user.
+Note: Permissions are role-based, with subject permissions applied to the user.
 Permissions can be set by publish/subscribe allow/deny patterns.
 Deny rules are evaluated after Allow, so combining with wildcard patterns can be used to create complex scenarios.

 JetStream